carlosclatg/AngularComponent/AngularComponents/README.md

 # angularComponents

 The aim of this project is to generate web components to use in current MyHotel and Admin website.
-This is not an Angular entire app, but contains all necessary services, components and dependencies to generate web componets.
+This is not an Angular entire app, but contains all necessary services, components and dependencies to generate web components.

 ## generate web component